 Since you are practicing for the Reading section of the TOEFL, try to read every text completely without looking up any words.
 After you have read the whole text and tried to understand everything on your own, then you may look up words.
 This is very similar to the actual testing situation.

 Make a list of unfamiliar words and translate them using an English-to-English dictionary.
 This is important!
-You must avoid the temptation to use a dictionary which translates words from English to your native language.
-Don’t give in!
+You must avoid the temptation to use a dictionary that translates words from English to your native language.

 You may see a question like: “The word X on line Y is closest in meaning to…” with four choices of words following.
 Rest assured—most of the choices will sound similar or have very similar meanings, so you will need to read the text carefully to identify the correct answer.